Argentine bonds rise after government unveils debt revamp framework

 Fitch Ratings expects holders of Argentina dollar bonds to have to write off part of their investments under the revamp of terms, one of the agency's analysts said.

-(Reporting by Jorge Otaola and Hernan Nessi Writing by Hugh Bronstein; Editing by Tom Brown)
+(Reporting by Jorge Otaola, Gabriel Burin and Hernan Nessi Writing by Hugh Bronstein; Editing by Tom Brown and Grant McCool)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))